knpuniversity/blog/knpu-all-access-pass.rst

 Yes!
 You will continue to have access to the content you have already purchased, just the same as before.

+Q: Why should I get an all access pass?

+Well, funny you should ask, tons of smaller tutorials will be added soon making the all access pass the easiest way to gain access.

 Q: When can I start a subscription?

 November 10th!